S3-working-group/s3-practical-guide/docs/all.md

 Typical agenda items include:

 -  any short reports
--   evaluation of existing <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> due review
+-  evaluation of existing <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> due review
--   selecting people to roles
--   new drivers requiring decisions to be made, including:
+-  _determining requirements_
 -  _forming proposals_
 -  _making agreements_
-    -   _designing domains_ and deciding how to account for them (e.g. new _roles_, _circles_, teams or _open teams_)
+-  _designing domains_ and deciding how to account for them (e.g. new _roles_, _circles_ or any other type of team)
+-  _selecting people for roles_